-In collaboration with Lestari Capital, Nestlé, Procter & Gamble and Wilmar, PepsiCo helped to establish the Rimba Collective, which aims to protect and restore over 500,000 ha of tropical forests in Southeast Asia and therefore create a significant private sector-enabled forest conservation initiatives.
+In collaboration with Lestari Capital, Nestlé, Procter & Gamble and Wilmar, PepsiCo is a Founding Partner of the Rimba Collective, which aims to protect and restore over 500,000 ha of tropical forests in Southeast Asia and therefore create a significant private sector-enabled forest conservation initiatives.
 The Rimba Collective complements the palm oil industry's efforts to end deforestation by integrating and embedding funding for conservation across the supply chain.
 The initiative creates a transformative and sustainable financial model for long-term forest conservation investments that simultaneously support economic development and job creation for local communities.